gbtami/pychess-variants/static/docs/intro.md

 **Cambodian Chess / Ok / Ouk Chatrang** - Makruk with a few additional opening abilities

 **Sittuyin (Burmese Chess)** - Similar to Makruk, but pieces are placed at the start of the match

+**Makpong** - Makruk variant where kings cannot move to escape out of check